mendix/docs/content/en/docs/partners/sap/sap-data-models.md

 The OData Connector for SAP solutions needs to know details of the OData service which has been exposed.
 This involves mapping the data structures exposed by the OData service (via the $metadata URL) to entities and attributes of the domain model.
 This information is created as a Mendix module (.mpk) file which can be imported into your Mendix app.

 Any OData service can be used to generate a data model using the Model Creator for SAP solutions.
-See [How To Use the OData Model Creator for SAP Solutions](/partners/sap/use-sap-odata-model-creator/) for instructions on how to do this.
+See [How To Use the Model Creator for SAP Integrations](/partners/sap/use-sap-odata-model-creator/) for instructions on how to do this.

 ## 2 SAP Data Models